The Bahai Gardens is the most popular attraction in Haifa. They are both free and stunning and tell the story of the Bahai religion.

 Have you ever visited Bahai Gardens?
 Let us know in the comments below.

-That’s all for today and I’ll see you in future travels!
+That’s all for today, and I’ll see you in future travels!

-For additional attractions nearby see Haifa page.
+For additional attractions nearby, see Haifa.

 Additional ResourcesHere are several resources that I created to help travelers: